cgkineo/rub-cli/README.md

 1. Make sure your Adapt framework is >=2.0.13
 2. Go grab the opensource ``grunt`` folder, ``package.json`` and ``config.js``
 put them in your development folder.
-3. If you have one, eelete your node_modules folder.
+3. If you have one, delete your node_modules folder.
-4. If you have a buildkit foldert, make sure to uninstall it
+4. If you have a buildkit folder, make sure to uninstall it
 ``adapt-buildkit uninstall``